Ionis Pharmaceuticals: Wainua

 In December 2023, the U.S. Food and Drug Administration (FDA) approved Wainua (eplontersen) for the treatment of the polyneuropathy of hereditary transthyretin-mediated amyloidosis (hATTR-PN) in adults.
 Wainua is a ligand-conjugated antisense oligonucleotide (LICA) that reduces hepatic production of transthyretin (TTR), mitigating pathogenic amyloid deposition in peripheral nerves.
 It is administered as a self-administered subcutaneous injection of 45 mg once monthly via auto-injector.
 Approval was based on the Phase III NEURO-TTRansform trial, which demonstrated that once-monthly 45 mg subcutaneous autoinjector dosing of Wainua led to sustained reductions in serum TTR levels and improvements in neuropathy impairment (mNIS+7) and quality of life (Norfolk QoL-DN) compared to historical controls.

 In October 2024, the European Medicines Agency's CHMP issued a positive opinion recommending approval, and Wainua received marketing authorization in the EU in March 2025.

 Tryngolza

 In December 2024, Ionis Pharmaceuticals secured FDA approval for Tryngolza (olezarsen), a treatment for familial chylomicronemia syndrome (FCS), a rare and life-threatening genetic condition that prevents the body from properly breaking down fats.
 This marks a corporate milestone for Ionis, as it prepares for its first independent drug launch in its 35-year history.
 The approval was based on late-stage trial data showing that Tryngolza effectively reduced triglyceride levels and was generally well-tolerated.
 Patients receiving the therapy were also less likely to experience pancreatitis, a severe and potentially fatal complication characterized by painful inflammation of the pancreas.

+In June 2026, the FDA approved the IONIS drug Tryngolza as a treatment for severe hypertriglyceridemia (sHTG), an expansion on its prior approval for familial chylomicronemia syndrome (FCS), a rare genetic form of sHTG.
+This was the first drug IONIS commercialized on its own that was for a broad audience, rather than a rare disease.